andytudhope/Recollections/README.md

 ## UI Mock-ups

-Designs being worked on [here](https://www.figma.com/file/MYWmd1buvc2AMvUmFP9w42t5/Discovery?node-id=35%3A420)
+Designs being worked on [here](https://www.figma.com/file/MYWmd1buvc2AMvUmFP9w42t5/Discovery?node-id=35%3A420).

 1. The "free complain" feature in the Downvote screen is not included for now.
 2. The "Add a DApp" screen (ideally, imo, opened from a fab `+` button on the home screen) is not included either.
+We need to figure out if any additional metadata is required before we can design that screen.

 ## Specification